fathym-deno/eac-runtime/docs/getting-started/Configure.md

             Port: config.Server.port || 8000,
           },
         },
-        ModifierResolvers: ['keepAlive'],
+        ModifierResolvers: {
-        ApplicationLookups: {},
+          keepAlive: {
+            Priority: 1000,
           },
         },
+        ApplicationResolvers: {},
       },
+    },
+  },
 };
 ```

 Here we have added a new demo project with some initial details.
-We have also configured the project lookup configuration to support running the site on `localhost` or `127.0.0.1` for port 8000 or the port the runtime is currently running on.
+We have also configured the project resolver configuration to support running the site on `localhost` or `127.0.0.1` for port 8000 or the port the runtime is currently running on.
 Lastly, we setup the project to use the development 'keepAlive' modifier to support reloading the site whenever changes are detected.
 More on the modifier later.

 ### Applications